dasoldasol/dasoldasol.github.io/_posts/EC2.md

 - on EBS-backed instance, root EBS volume to be deleted when the instance terminated
 - you CAN encrypt EBS Root Volumes
 - Additional Volume also can be encrypted
+- Individual instances are provisioned in Availablity Zones
 ## Security Groups
    - All Inbound traffic blocked by default
    - All Outbound traffic is allowed